Healthy Snacks For Dogs: Add-Ins and Snacks To Boost Dogs Interest In Eating

-Here are some add-ins you can put in with your dog’s kibble:
+Here are some healthy snacks for dogs and some add-ins you can put in with your dog’s kibble:

 - Pumpkin (pure pumpkin, not pumpkin pie mix)-low in calories but contains a lot of fiber.
 Good for dogs that may need to lose a little weight.
 Add to your dog’s food gradually, since pumpkin does have a high amount of fiber it can be rough on your pet’s digestive system if you feed too much too soon.
 Start with a small teaspoonful to be sure he likes the taste and it agrees with his tummy.